Automatically create a case from an email in web client

 Once a case is created, the incoming email is removed from the queue.

-If there’s no routing rule to route the newly created case to another user or queue, the user who’s the owner of the case creation rule will be set as the owner of the case, too.
+If there isn't a routing rule that routes the newly created case to another user or queue, the user who’s the owner of the case creation rule will be set as the owner of the case, too.

 Activate or deactivate a case creation rule